kljr/SpringboardVM/README.md

 ## Running tests
 The Springboard acceptance tests repository will be placed in `tests`.
-A port has been forwarded from the guests 3306 port to the hosts 3307 port, or you can configure mySQL to allow connections from any IP.
+A port has been forwarded from the guests 3306 port to the hosts 3307 port, or you can configure mySQL to allow connections from any IP by setting the mySQL bind address to 0.0.0.0 in teh lcoal.config.yml file.
-If you'd like to run the Codeception tests, you'll need to follow the instructions in `tests/README.md`, and modify the `tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to use `mysql:host=127.0.0.1;dbname=springboard;port=3307`.
+If you'd like to run the Codeception tests, you'll need to follow the instructions in `tests/README.md`, and modify the `tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to forward like so: `mysql:host=127.0.0.1;dbname=springboard;port=3307`, or to use the IP of your VM if you've configured the mySQL bind address to be 0.0.0.0

 ## DrupalVM

 More information about DrupalVM can be found at [DrupalVM.com](http://drupalvm.com/), and documentation for DrupalVM can be found at [the DrupalVM docs](http://docs.drupalvm.com/).

-DrupalVM will be placed in `vendor/geerlingguy/drupal-vm/`, and configuration files will be available to edit in the `config/` directory.
+DrupalVM will be placed in `vendor/geerlingguy/drupal-vm/`, and configuration files will be in the `config/` directory.
 A `config.yml` file is located in `config/`, which is a modified version of DrupalVM's default.config.yml file.
-Any configuration that needs to be changed for DrupalVM can be done in this file.
-Additionally, you can place a `local.config.yml` file in this folder to override any settings in `config.yml`, which is useful if you're sharing your VM configuration across teams.
+Additionally, you can place a `local.config.yml` file in this folder to override any settings in `config.yml` which you do not want to commit to the repo.
 A Vagrantfile named `Vagrantfile.local` may also be placed in this directory to override anything in DrupalVM's Vagrantfile.

 ## Credits